italia/eudi-wallet-it-docs/en/_sources/relying-party-solution.rst.txt

 .. note::
     **Why the response is encrypted?**

-    The response sent from the Wallet Instance to the Relying Party is encrypted to prevent a technique called `SSL split attack <https://pdos.csail.mit.edu/papers/ssl-splitting-usenixsecurity03/>`_, that could be enabled by malicious app installed locally by Users,that intecepts the network traffic, or be present by-design in network environments where a next-generation firewalls or other security devices may reduce the privacy of the Users.
+    The response sent from the Wallet Instance to the Relying Party is encrypted to prevent a malicious agent from gaining access to the plaintext information transmitted within the verifier's network.
+This is only possible if the network environment of the verifier employs `TLS termination <https://www.f5.com/glossary/ssl-termination>`_.
+Such technique employs a termination proxy that acts as an intermediary between the client and the webserver and handles all TLS-related operations.
+In this manner, the proxy deciphers the transmission's content and either forwards it in plaintext or by negotiates an internal TLS session with the actual webserver's intended target.
+In the first scenario, any malicious actor within the network segment could intercept the transmitted data and obtain sensitive information, such as an unencrypted response, by sniffing the transmitted data.

 Below a non-normative example of the request: